Can I get a PA real estate sales license if I hold a license elsewhere?

 I already hold a real estate sales license in another state, but it does not have reciprocity with Pennsylvania.
 Now what?

-This “certificate of license history,” as it is sometimes called, then gets sent by you directly to Pennsylvania’s testing vendor, PSI Examination Services, along with your PSI application to be tested for a Pennsylvania salesperson’s license and the appropriate examination fee.
-The certificate must be issued within 90 days of your registration with PSI.
-The application, fee schedule, and expanded detail in licensing requirements and instructions will be found in PSI’s Candidate Information Bulletin, which can be downloaded from its website.
+This “certificate of license history,” as it is sometimes called, then gets sent by you directly to Pennsylvania’s testing vendor, along with your application to be tested for a Pennsylvania salesperson’s license and the appropriate examination fee.
+The certificate must be issued within 90 days of your registration with the national testing company.
+The application, fee schedule, and expanded detail in licensing requirements and instructions will be found here.

 Although you may have completed as much or more salesperson pre-license education than is needed in Pennsylvania, and although you may have already passed a written salesperson license exam covering uniform real estate knowledge in your state, you nonetheless will need to score a passing grade (75 or higher) on a 30-question Pennsylvania real estate law exam.
 The 80-question “uniform knowledge” or “national” exam likely will be waived.

 The PA State Real Estate Commission requires proof that you know and are familiar with Pennsylvania real estate license law; hence your need to take the 30-question law test.

 - pass Pennsylvania’s 30-question law test with a score of 75 or better;

 - pass a criminal background check conducted by State Police in the state in which you currently reside

 - are affiliated with and supervised by a Pennsylvania licensed real estate broker, then